kevbite/kevbite.github.io/_posts/2023-02-12-building-apis-with-mongodb-and-dotnet-minimal-apis.md

 ### Database models

-We'll create a few database models for our service, these will be `Company`, `Office` and `Address` and will match the above data.
-We'll use the record type within .NET to make these immutable.
+We'll create a few database models for our service, these will be `Company`, `Office` and `Address` and will match the above same request data.
+We will use record type within .NET to make these immutable.

 ```csharp
 public record Company(ObjectId Id, string Name, IReadOnlyCollection<Office> Offices);